javigong/circuitai-nextjs-typescript-redis-tailwind-nextauth/README.md

 - AI ChatBot that can understand general natural language.
 - Chat log stored in Redis.
 - Data fetching and caching techniques using SWR— a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.
-- User Authentication with NextAuth and Google OAuth.
+- NextAuth with Google and GitHub OAuth providers.
 - Robust code using TypeScript.

 ## Screenshots